karimmouden/CEH-in-bullet-points/chapters/15-cryptography/test/Cryptography_Attacks.md

     This is actually a very useful attack if one can obtain the plaintext and matching ciphertext.

+    The attack requires that the 'differing keys'

+                be *closely related*,

-    The attack requires that the differing keys be closely related, for example, in a wireless environment where subsequent keys might be derived from previous keys.
+    for example, in a wireless environment

+               where subsequent keys might be derived from previous keys.

     Then, while the keys are different, they are close.